flix/book/src/extending-classes-and-interfaces.md

 }
 ```

-The implicit `this` argument is always passed as the first argument in a new expression.

-The Flix compiler ensures that a new expression implemenets all abstract methods of a class or interface.
+> **Note:** The Flix compiler ensures that a new expression implemenets all abstract methods of a class or interface.

-A new expression always has the `IO` effect.